 - Your skis and boots.
 These should be well maintained and tuned.
-Have these kept off the mountain for the four days in case of a change in ski area due to weather. - ► Helmets are highly recommended for all NZSIA courses - Warm waterproof clothing including beanie and gloves.
-You'll be outside for all three days (if the mountain is open) for up to 6 hours per day. - ► Sunglasses/goggles and sun cream. - ► A packed lunch or lunch money. - Money for lift tickets.
+Have these kept off the mountain for the four days in case of a change in ski area due to weather. - Helmets are mandatory for this course - Warm waterproof clothing including beanie and gloves.
+You'll be outside for all three days (if the mountain is open) for up to 6 hours per day. - Sunglasses/goggles and sun cream. - ▶ A packed lunch or lunch money. - Money for lift tickets.
 Some participants may be eligible for discounted lift tickets during courses.
-Please inform the Ski Course Manager if lift tickets are required. - ► A notebook & pencil to take down notes/important points.
+Please inform the Ski Course Manager if lift tickets are required. - A notebook & pencil to take down notes/important points.

 My cell phone number is 027 249 1765 and is for URGENT calls only please.

 Good luck.